-This is about the rules of being a man, why the rules are a problem, how men are like doughnuts and how to make lives easier for men and everyone else.
+This is about the rules of being a man and why the rules are a problem.
+Also how men are like doughnuts and how to make lives easier for men and everyone else.

-If we think about how men learn how to be a man, it often boils down to a few key rules.
+If we think about how men learn how to be a man, there are a few key rules.
 Broadly speaking the rules are:

 - Be aggressive

 - Be tough

 - Take risks

 - Be better than others